 According to the WHO, one in every three women around the world will be physically, sexually, or emotionally assaulted by an intimate partner.
-Out of a global population of almost 8,000,000,000 people, that equates to 2,362,489,747 women who will be brutalized by someone who is meant to care for them.
+Out of a global population of almost 8,000,000,000 people, that means millions of women will be brutalized by someone who is meant to care for them.
 Chances are that either your mother, sister, or female partner will be the victim of domestic violence at some point in their lives.
 And, this statistic is prior to the world closing its doors for a year during a global pandemic.
-Already an underreported crime, living in a pandemic, where people have been forced to remain indoors for more than a year, has hidden this crime even more than usual as victims are stuck inside with their abuser with no relief valve in sight.
+Already an underreported crime, living in a pandemic, where people have been forced to remain indoors for more than a year, has hidden this crime even more than usual as victims are stuck inside with their abuser with no relief in sight.

 Allowed to lapse during the prior administration, the Violence Against Women Act was enacted in 1994 when President Biden was a Senator from Delaware and sponsored its original passage.
 The Act created the Office on Violence Against Women with a 2021 budget of almost $500,000,000.
 These funds are used to support state and local agencies, programs, and nonprofits whose aim is to end domestic violence.
 Following enactment, incidents of intimate partner violence against women decreased by 53% between 1993 and 2008.
 That is no small impact and shows how vitally important the Act is to women across the country.